renn0xtek9/Arithmos/doc/development/source/tutorial.rst

             number = Output("Number", int)

-By design principle, Orange widgets in an interface are most often split to control and main area.
+By design principle, Arithmos widgets in an interface are most often split to control and main area.
 Control area appears on the left and should include any controls for settings or options that your widget will use.
 Main area would most often include a graph, table or some drawing that will be based on the inputs to the widget and current options/setting in the control area.
-:class:`~Orange.widgets.widget.OWWidget` makes these two areas available through its attributes :obj:`self.controlArea` and :obj:`self.mainArea`.
+:class:`~Arithmos.widgets.widget.OWWidget` makes these two areas available through its attributes :obj:`self.controlArea` and :obj:`self.mainArea`.
-Notice that while it would be nice for all widgets to have this common visual look, you can use these areas in any way you want, even disregarding one and composing your widget completely unlike the others in Orange.
+Notice that while it would be nice for all widgets to have this common visual look, you can use these areas in any way you want, even disregarding one and composing your widget completely unlike the others in Arithmos.

 We specify the default layout with class attribute flags.
 Here we will only be using a single column (controlArea) GUI.